 Global search must be a synchronous local search and polling by client to retrieve results from other MSRs.

-The polling operation is a HTTP GET request to the URL /v2/retrieveResults/[transactionId].
+The polling operation is a HTTP GET request to the URL /api/secom/v2/retrieveResult/[transactionId].

 The polling must be done three (3), six (6) and ten (10) seconds after response to the initial search has been received.
 If a polling pull receives HTTP 404 it does not indicate that further results are not coming.
 A minimum of three pulls must be completed as specified.